ICJA Workcamps in Deutschland

 Accommodation: The accommodation for the participants is offered in rooms with four beds each.
 There are bed sheets available.
 Food is prepared together in the kitchen of the seminar house.

 Region: The Peace Center is at the verge of a village with about 2500 inhabitants.
-Sievershausen lies 30 kilometers east of the Lower Saxony provincial capital Hanover on the freeway to Berlin.
+Sievershausen lies 30 kilometers east of the Lower Saxony provincial capital Hannover on the freeway to Berlin.

 Terminal: Haemelerwald near Lehrte (train from Hannover to Braunschweig), 3 km from the peace center.